 "September 11th" by Meredith Bergmann‘We Shall Never Forget’ and Other Poetry by Alan Jankowski The Society September 10, 2016 Poetry, Terrorism 2 Comments We Shall Never Forget Let the world always remember, That fateful day in September, And the ones who answered duty’s call, Should be remembered by us all.
 Who left the comfort of their home, To face perils as yet unknown, An embodiment of goodness on a day, When men’s hearts had gone astray.
 Sons and daughters like me and you, Who never questioned what they had to do, Who by example, were a source of hope, And strength to others who could not cope.
 Heroes that would not turn their back, With determination that would not crack, Who bound together in their ranks, And asking not a word of thanks.
 Men who bravely gave their lives, Whose orphaned kids and widowed wives, Can proudly look back on their dad, Who gave this country all they had.
 Actions taken without regret, Heroisms we shall never forget, The ones who paid the ultimate price, Let’s never forget their sacrifice.
 And never forget the ones no longer here, Who fought for the freedoms we all hold dear, And may their memory never wane, Lest their sacrifices be in vain.
 09-30-10 Childhood Lost What is the price of a childhood lost?
 And who is the one to pay the cost?
 For the child who’s often left alone, And forced to grow up on their own, Left at home without a reason why, While mommy goes out to get high, For the child who lives in constant fear, Who wants for love, but none is near, And left to cry throughout the night, With no one near to hold her tight, No sheltering arms to wrap around, Or childhood comforts to be found, When compassion is a forgotten word, And loving thoughts are never heard, When hopes and dreams have all been tossed, What is the price of a childhood lost?
 Other poetry by Alan W. Jankowski: When a Child Dies the Whole World Cries Political Banter Opinions and Advice Don’t Feed the Trolls Alan W. Jankowski is the award winning author of well over one hundred short stories, plays and poems.
 His stories have been published online, and in various journals including Oysters & Chocolate, Muscadine Lines: A Southern Journal, eFiction Magazine, Zouch, The Rusty Nail, and a few others he can’t remember at the moment.
 His poetry has more recently become popular, and his 9-11 Tribute poem was used extensively in ceremonies during the tenth anniversary of this tragic event.
 When he is not writing, which is not often, his hobbies include music and camera collecting.
 He currently resides in New Jersey.
-He always appreciates feedback of any kind on his work, and can be reached by e-mail at: Exakta66@gmail.com Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+He always appreciates feedback of any kind on his work, and can be reached by e-mail at: Exakta66@gmail.com NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Kathy F. September 10, 2016 Excellent poems, Alan.
 Reply Kathy F. March 15, 2017 Rest in peace, Alan.
 You were brilliant and you’ll be missed. http://www.legacy.com/obituaries/app/obituary.aspx?n=alan-w-jankowski&pid=184472668 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.